Skills vs Tools vs Extensions

 Streaming Semantics

-AgentOS now exposes multiple streaming surfaces on agency().stream(...) because
+agency().stream(...) exposes multiple streaming surfaces because "what is

 OAuth Auth